-The Company's activities expose it primarily to the financial risks of changes in interest rates and prices of equity securities in the share market and movements in NAVPU of investments in UITF.
-There has been no change in the manner in which the Company manages and measures the risk.
+The Company's activities expose it primarily to the financial risks of changes in interest rates and movements in NAVPU of investments in UITF.
+There has been no change on the manner in which the Company manages and measures the risk.